-Take notice that on December 14, 2010, PetroLogistics Natural Gas Storage, LLC (PetroLogistics), 4470 Bluebonnet Blvd., Baton Rouge, Louisiana 70809, filed in Docket No. Start Printed Page 545CP11-50-000, an application pursuant to section 7(c) of the Natural Gas Act (NGA) and Part 157 of the Commission's regulations, requesting a certificate of public convenience and necessity to construct the Choctaw Hub Expansion Project in Iberville Parish, Louisiana.
-Specifically, the project consists of (1) placing into Commission-jurisdictional service two existing salt storage caverns; (2) constructing 13 miles of 30-inch pipeline that will parallel PetroLogistics' existing header; (3) constructing two new compressor units, totaling 27,000 horsepower, at its existing compressor station; (4) constructing associated piping, measuring, and appurtenant facilities in order to integrate the proposed project into PetroLogistics' existing storage facility; and (5) increasing the maximum daily deliverability and withdrawal capacity of the storage facility, all as more fully set forth in the application which is on file with the Commission and open to public inspection.
+Take notice that on February 12, 2010, Petrologistics Natural Gas Storage, LLC (Petrologistics), 4470 Bluebonnet Blvd., Baton Rouge, LA 70809, filed an application in Docket No. CP10-66-000, pursuant to section 7(c) of the Natural Gas Act (NGA), to amend its Certificate of Public Convenience and Necessity issued by the Commission on March 3, 2008.
+Specifically, Petrologistics requests authorization to install a single electric submersible pump in Petrologistic's storage cavern and increase the total, working, and base gas capacity of the cavern, all as more fully set forth in the application which is on file with the Commission and open for Start Printed Page 8319public inspection.
 This filing may also be viewed on the Commission's Web site at http://www.ferc.gov using the “eLibrary” link.
 Enter the docket number, excluding the last three digits, in the docket number field to access the document.
 For assistance, call (866) 208-3676 or TTY, (202) 502-8659.

-Pursuant to section 157.9 of the Commission's regulations, 18 CFR 157.9, within 90 days of this Notice, the Commission's staff will either complete its environmental assessment (EA) and place it into the Commission's public record (eLibrary) for this proceeding; or issue a Notice of Schedule for Environmental Review.
-If a Notice of Schedule for Environmental Review is issued, it will indicate, among other milestones, the anticipated date for the Commission's staff issuance of the EA for this proposal.
-The filing of the EA in the Commission's public record for this proceeding or the issuance of a Notice of Schedule for Environmental Review will serve to notify Federal and state agencies of the timing for the completion of all necessary reviews, and the subsequent need to reach a final decision on a request for federal authorization within 90 days of the date of issuance of the Commission staff's EA.
+Pursuant to section 157.9 of the Commission's rules, 18 CFR 157.9, within 90 days of this Notice the Commission staff will either complete its environmental assessment (EA) and place it into the Commission's public record (eLibrary) for this proceeding; or issue a Notice of Schedule for Environmental Review.
+If a Notice of Schedule for Environmental Review is issued, it will indicate, among other milestones, the anticipated date for the Commission staff's issuance of the final environmental impact statement (FEIS) or EA for this proposal.
+The filing of the EA in the Commission's public record for this proceeding or the issuance of a Notice of Schedule for Environmental Review will serve to notify federal and state agencies of the timing for the completion of all necessary reviews, and the subsequent need to complete all federal authorizations within 90 days of the date of issuance of the Commission staff's FEIS or EA.

 However, a person does not have to intervene in order to have comments considered.
 The second way to participate is by filing with the Secretary of the Commission, as soon as possible, an original and two copies of comments in support of or in opposition to this project.
 The Commission will consider these comments in determining the appropriate action to be taken, but the filing of a comment alone will not serve to make the filer a party to the proceeding.
 The Commission's rules require that persons filing comments in opposition to the project provide copies of their protests only to the party or parties directly involved in the protest.